-How to Make Potatoes in Turmeric & Black Mustard Seeds
+How to Make Turmeric Potatoes with Black Mustard Seeds

 Chop a large Spanish onion (or 2 small ones) lengthwise into strips.
 Pour enough olive oil to cover the bottom of a heavy based pan which has a tightly fitting lid.